Arrow In this section

 • promote active membership of a paediatric resuscitation team.

-The PILS course is run over one day and the course programme consists of one lecture, skill stations and simulation practice.
+The ePILS course is run over half a day and the course programme consists of one lecture, skill stations and simulation practice.

 Assessment is continuous and is guided by the assessment forms provided for each core skill.
 Copies of the assessment forms should be forwarded to the candidate with their manual.
+A manual and pre-course learning will be sent two weeks prior to the start of the course and is required to be undertaken before attending the course.

 Successful candidates receive a Resuscitation Council (UK) PILS provider certificate, which is valid for one year.
 The PILS course is recognised for up to 5 continuing professional development (CPD) points.
 If you would like to apply for this course, please complete the online application form.